omniosorg/pkgmgr/README.md

 Setup
 -----

-To build `pkgmgr` you require the perl and gcc packages on your system.
+To build `pkgmgr` you require perl and gcc packages on your system.

-Get a copy of `pkgmgr` from https://github.com/hadfl/pkgmgr/releases and unpack it into your scratch directory and cd there.
+Get a copy of `pkgmgr` from https://github.com/omniosce/pkgmgr/releases and unpack it into your scratch directory and cd there.

     ./configure --prefix=$HOME/opt/pkgmgr